365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Exercise that’s too tough to fit in with family life so you put it off – walk daily instead

-- Empty beauty products that are sitting on the side of the bath
+- Empty beauty and bath product bottles that are sitting on the side of the bath

 - Mouldy fruit in the fruit bowl